Jack Ma: How a Poor English Teacher Became the Richest Man of China

 It is his persistence to work and will to achieve the vision that eventually got him where he is today.

-Yet, this is a huge misconception because billionaires simply never achieve their success by themselves.
+Yet, this is a huge misconception because billionaires never achieve their success by themselves.

 Let’s take some examples.
 Richard Branson, the British founder of Virgin, first founded a magazine for students with his best friend and for which other students came to write later on.

-Unlike what we think, Branson didn’t found Virgin, but co-founded the company, again with his best friend.
+Unlike what we think, Branson didn’t found Virgin but co-founded the company with his best friend.

 When they did so, they already had a whole team of people working for them which helped for a smooth transformation from writing a magazine to selling discs through the post.

-Zuckerberg stole the idea of Facebook and enlisted several co-founders to create the company.
+Zuckerberg stole the idea of Facebook and enlisted several co-founders to create the company (they were 5).

-Bezos wouldn’t have been able to create Amazon without capital, his ex-wife and former colleague at the hedge-fund he was working at.
+Bezos wouldn’t have been able to create Amazon without capital, his ex-wife and former colleague from the hedge-fund he was working at.

 He managed to develop the firm only because investors believed in him as Amazon was losing money for a long time before becoming profitable.